FrameQuery/liftoff/README.md

 ### 📥 Pre-requisites

 This CLI heavily relies on the GCLOUD cli tool.
-You must have it installed
+You must have it installed.

-If you don't follow [this guide](https://cloud.google.com/sdk/docs/install)
+If you don't, follow [this guide](https://cloud.google.com/sdk/docs/install)

 ### 🛠️ Installation